jekymin8232/vitalguardai-com/README.md

 **Population growth is not necessarily a misfortune — it can be a blessing.
 As the population increases, the chances of extraordinary geniuses being born also rise, and those geniuses may help turn Earth into a more blessed and prosperous world.**

+**Wealthy people should invest far more in education in poorer countries.
+The next great genius may be living in poverty today.**